HeinoPortfolio/AndroidProject/README.md

 ***
 <p>This README file is to for the Android application that was created during my senior capstone while in attendance at the university. <b>Note:</b> The title pages for some documents have been removed.
 This to maintain the integrity of the course in which they were taken. </p>

+**The main files for the application can be found in the following directory:** [MyFinalProject](https://github.com/HeinoPortfolio/AndroidProject/tree/MyFinalProject)</p>

 **Concept or Technology Used**|**Description** :-----:|:-----:
 Java| main language used in the creation of the application